harrysolovay/state-mint/README.md

 })
 ```

-Some projects are large and unweildy, any can make use of multiple providers as a way of further scoping (and stabilizing) their data flows.
+Some projects are large and unweildy, and can make use of multiple providers as a way of further scoping (and stabilizing) their data flows.
 Let's break the example above into two providers:

 `~/src/stores/index.js`